IBM/aspera-cli/README.md

 > **Note:** the private key argument represents the actual PEM string.
 In order to read the content from a file, use the `@file:` prefix.
 But if the @file: argument is used as is, it will read the file and set in the config file.
 So to keep the "@file" tag in the configuration file, the `@val:` prefix is added.

 After this last step, commands do not require web login anymore.

+#### Public and private links

+AoC gives the possibility to generate public links for both the `Files` and `Packages` modules.
+Public links embed the authorization of access.
+Provide the public link using option `url` alone.

+In addition, the `Files` application supports private links.
+Private links require the user to authenticate.
+So, provide the same options as for regular authentication, and provide the private link using option `url`.

 #### <a id="aocfirst"></a>First Use